Geoff-Goodwin-Dev/Bamazon-NodeJS-MySQL/README.md

 * **Context:** This is the twelfth week's homework assignment as a part of the Georgia Tech Coding Bootcamp.
 In this assignment, we are building a NodeJS based application with MySQL for database management and with interactive prompts (through the Inquirer NPM package).
 The homework's high level instructions are as follows:

 ```
 In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
-The app will take in orders from customers and deplete stock from the store's inventory.
+The app will take in orders from customers and deplete stock from the store's salesByDeptArray.
 As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
 ```

 * **See a quick walk-through demonstration of the application for the different experiences via:**